Pricing a freelance web development job using OmniPlan

 All you do is write code, right?

 The final super-smart thing about OmniPlan is the ability to restrict a Resource’s availability.
 Go into Calendar view, and select your resource.
 By default, that resource is made available to the project full time.
 Let’s say we only want to spend half of each day on this project, the rest of the time left for maintenance, admin, phone calls, email, and other freelance stuff.
-Simple - just make sure that the “Normal Work Week” for your resource is set from 8am to 12noon (just drag on the calendar like in iCal).
+Simple – just make sure that the “Normal Hours” for your resource is set from 8am to 12noon (just drag on the calendar like in iCal).

 Now if we go back to the Task view and run Project -> Level Resources again, we’ll see that we now have a much longer looking Gantt chart: